 2. Those effectively residing in Spain before the end of the transition period, not in the possession of the EU format residency cards, who have applied for Spanish residency and the new TIE cards BEFORE the end of the transition period on December 31st, 2020.
 By law, the applications can be reviewed and resolved within the period of up to 3 months, during which time the applicant’s status in Spain is legal until the application is resolved.
 We have addressed the procedure and the requirements in this article.

 3. Those effectively residing in Spain before the end of the transition period, not in the possession of any document confirming legal residency in Spain, who have NOT submitted their Spanish residency and TIE applications under the terms of the Withdrawal Agreement BEFORE the end of the transition period on December 31st, 2020.
-Our interpretation of the current law is that such applications can still be submitted within the period of 3 months from the arrival date to Spain, subject to being able to provide sufficient proof of effective residence in Spain PRIOR to the end of the transition period (December 31st, 2020) and subject to being able to justify a reason of not submitting the application before the end of the transition period.
-We believe those applications will still be governed by the same procedure and requirements as described in the previous point, however it will very much depend on the interpretation of the law by each provincial Foreign office responsible for the application.
-We have requested a confirmation from the Malaga Provincial Foreign office and will post further updates once this confirmation is received.
+Such applications can STILL BE SUBMITTED, subject to being able to provide sufficient proof of effective residence in Spain PRIOR to the end of the transition period (December 31st, 2020) and subject to having in place a correct health insurance with the starting date BEFORE December 31st, 2020.
+Those applications will still be governed by the procedure applicable to residencies under the Withdrawal Agreement with the identical requirements.
+There is no final deadline for submitting such applications, the key is being able to prove the eligibility for the beneficiary of the WA.

 GROUP 2 – British nationals arriving to Spain after January 1st, 2021 who are no longer covered by the Withdrawal Agreement and are subject to general regulations for foreign nationals coming outside of the EU.